 William H. Johnson: An American Modern

-The exhibition is accompanied by an illustrated catalogue that features essays by several art historians, including Richard J. Powell and Leslie King Hammond (University of Washington Press, 2011, $26.95).
-William H. Johnson: An American Modern was developed by Morgan State University and Smithsonian Institution Traveling Exhibition Service.
-The exhibition is made possible through the generous support of the National Endowment for the Arts, the Henry Luce Foundation, Morgan State University Foundation Inc and the Ford Motor Company Fund.
+William H. Johnson: An American Modern, an exhibition developed by Morgan State University and the Smithsonian Institution Traveling Exhibition Service, is made possible through the partial support of the Henry Luce Foundation, and the Morgan State University Foundation, Inc. Additional support for this exhibition was provided by the Ford Motor Company Fund.

 The Cleveland Museum of Art is generously funded by Cuyahoga County residents through Cuyahoga Arts and Culture.
 The Ohio Arts Council helped fund this exhibition with state tax dollars to encourage economic growth, educational excellence, and cultural enrichment for all Ohioans.